po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/10_Stu-Sort-Skip/README.md

 * It is done when the first document is skipped based on the values supplied in Express query parameters and the results are limited to 5 documents.

-* It is done when routes are successfully tested and the resulted returned in Insomnia.
+* It is done when routes are successfully tested and the results returned in Insomnia.

 ## 📝 Notes